thakare18/Thedevfinder/README.md

 You can fork the repository, make changes, and create a pull request.

-For any direct feedback, contact me via email.
+For any direct feedback, contact me via email..